Fun Painting and Drawing Activity for Preschoolers

 Try some other drawing tools: feather - cotton swab - craft stick.

-When you want to erase part or all of your picture, swipe over the drawing with your paint brush, or spread the paint around with your hands!
+Simply swipe over the drawing with your paint brush, or spread the paint around with your hands!

+Drawing with paint tools can only be done while the paint is wet.
 Add a dab of paint now and then, if needed, to keep the surface from drying out.

 Once you have the masterpiece you want, allow the paint to dry and enjoy the result.